-If we assume we are using the battery in a solar installation where the battery charges during the day and is discharged when the sun is down.
-We can estimate how long the battery will last for.
+If we assume we are using the battery in an off-grid solar installation (where the battery charges during the day and is discharged when the sun is down), we can estimate how long the battery will last for.

 The amount of cycles the battery can handle also depends on how much you discharge it each cycle.
-If you only discharge it by 30%, using only 30% of the energy it can hold, the battery.
-As shown in the graph the Cycle life is much longer.
+If you only discharge it by 30%, the cycle life is much longer compared to 50% discharge, as shown in the graph below.

 Knowing the recommended Depth of Discharge for your batteries is important, for both warranty and longevity purposes.
 If we use our Gel Lead Acid batteries as an example, they should only be discharged to 50%.
 This is because discharging them past this point can shorten their lifespan significantly.